 - Business leaders must assess fire risks and develop a comprehensive safety plan with training, crisis response and inspection schedules.

 - Business leaders should also familiarize themselves with proper NFPA and OSHA regulations which guide safety protocol for spray booths.

-Fire is among the most serious potential hazards associated with spray and finish applications, even those conducted in a fully-maintained and compliant spray booth.
-There are many different ways to limit this risk, but business leaders also need to prepare for the possibility of human error or technical malfunction.
+Fire is one of the most serious hazards associated with spray and finish applications—even those conducted in a fully-maintained and compliant spray booth.
+Fortunately, there are many different ways to limit this risk, but business leaders need to prepare for the possibility of human error or technical malfunction.